 That all changed with Swift; she was singing from the perspective of a teenager.
 There’s a stamp on the country music timeline that distinctly recognises the Swiftian era – both before and after – because once she arrived, everything changed.

 It would be difficult to narrow down a definitive list of top songs for a lot of artists, but with Taylor, it’s damn near impossible.
+Now, with the release of Midnights, it's even harder.
 Nevertheless, we’re giving it a crack.

-Here is Holler’s definitive list of the best Taylor Swift songs.
+Here is Holler’s definitive list of the best Taylor Swift songs, from her self-titled debut to Midnights.

 25 years ago, Taylor Swift was sitting in her freshman year maths class when the inspiration for ‘Tim McGraw’ struck.
 Knowing that she and her current boyfriend – a senior at the time - would break up at the end of the year when he left for college, she began daydreaming about all the different things that might remind him of her and the time they spent together.